Yes – Street food should be banned:

-- In most cases, food is prepared in an unhygienic way.
+- In most cases, street food is prepared in an unhygienic way.

 - It is very difficult to conduct checks on hygiene at all the street food making places.

-- Street food carts encroach footpaths, parking places and roads and worsens the traffic issues.
+- Street food carts encroach footpaths, parking places and roads and worsen the traffic issues.

 - The quality of oil and the raw food items that are used in cooking may not be suitable to maintain good health.

-- A lot of these street foods are junk foods which are unhealthy and addictive.
+- A lot of these street foods are junk foods that are unhealthy and addictive.